mvglasow/unison-wiki/Downloading-Unison.md

 Packaging system binaries are maintained by packaging systems, not the Unison project, and bug reports, complaints about which version is offered, etc. should be addressed to the packaging system, rather than the github issue tracker or unison-users@ mailinglist.

- - Homebrew: OS X users can install Unison from Homebrew by typing "brew install unison".
+ - Homebrew: macOS users can install Unison from Homebrew by typing "brew install unison".
- - Macports: OS X users can install Unison from Macport (perhaps text UI only).
+ - Macports: macOS users can install Unison from Macport (perhaps text UI only).
- - Fink: OS X users can also install Unison by using Fink Commander.
+ - Fink: macOS users can also install Unison by using Fink Commander.
 Simply download and install Fink Commander, open it and type "Unison" in the search box.
 Select "Unison-nox" and click install from source.
 Fink will automatically install all required components.
  - pkgsrc: pkgsrc packages are available for recent versions of unison as net/unisonV.VV.
 Supported platforms include NetBSD, DragonflyBSD, Solaris, Darwin, OpenBSD, FreeBSD and also OSF/1, AIX, IRIX and Interix; see here for more information on pkgsrc.
  - FreeBSD: Dan Pelleg has ported unison to FreeBSD.
 This means that any FreeBSD user with an up-to-date "ports" collection can install unison by doing: cd /usr/ports/net/unison; make && make install.
 (Make sure your ports collection is fully up to date before doing this, to ensure that you get the most recent Unison version that has been compiled for FreeBSD.)
- - OpenBSD: Unison is included in the standard OpenBSD ports tree, which means that you can install packages or build it from source using the standard OpenBSD ports mechanism.
+ - OpenBSD: Unison is included in the standard OpenBSD ports tree, which means that you can install via "pkg_add unison" or build it from source using the standard OpenBSD ports mechanism.
 See http://www.openbsd.org/faq/faq15.html for information on OpenBSD ports and packages.
  - Debian: There is a Debian package for Unison.
  - Cygwin: Thanks to Andrew Schulman, Cygwin should be able to install unison (text ui only) from the Cygwin setup utility.
  - GODI: Alain Frisch has packaged Unison for distribution via the GODI manager for OCaml packages.